Vol. V · No. 04 · July 16, 2026Boston + New EnglandEst. 2026

 The Anti-Gallagher

 A meal so structurally offensive it inverts the scale.
-Mark would not survive it.
-We do not know if anyone has earned this.
+We do not know if anyone will ever earn this.
 We hope not.